2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Discussion and Conclusion

-We have presented 2.75D, as a strategy to efficiently and effectively represent 3D features in 2D for 2D CNN analytical tasks, especially in medical imaging.
-On the LIDC-IDRI dataset, we have demonstrated the effectiveness of 2.75D in representing 3D features.
-In terms of performance, our approach substantially outperforms traditional 2D, 2.5D and even 3D approaches in lung nodule classification.
-In terms of computational efficiency, the 2.75D approach is equivalent to 2D approach and shorter than 3D approach by multiple factors of magnitude in inference time.
-Furthermore, the 2.75D strategy not only eases the adoption of vast amount of pre-trained 2D deep learning models for transfer learning, but also significantly reduces required model parameters.
-Remarkably boosted performance has been shown with transfer learning, as well as in case of limited training data.
-From green AI perspective, our generalizable approach is especially useful for 3D medical image analysis.
+In this study, we have presented 2.75D, as a strategy to efficiently and effectively represent 3D features in 2D for 2D CNN analytical tasks, especially in medical imaging.
+In terms of performance, our approaches substantially outperform the traditional 2D method in different medical imaging tasks on three datasets.
+Although the 2.75D methods may not always significantly outperform 2.5D or 3D in all circumstances, 2.75D has shown its advantage when training data is relatively small.
+In terms of computational efficiency, the 2.75D approach is equivalent to the 2D approach and even the 2.75D$\times$3 approach is one-third of 2.5D.
+The inference times are also several times shorter than the 2.5D and 3D approaches.
+Furthermore, the 2.75D strategy not only eases the adoption of the vast amount of pre-trained 2D deep learning models for transfer learning for medical imaging but also significantly reduces required model parameters.
+Remarkably boosted performance has been shown with transfer learning, as well as in the case of limited training data.